-Additionally, the bill requires the Public Employees Insurance Agency and the Insurance Commissioner to submit annual reports to the Joint Committee on Government and Finance starting June 1, 2021, detailing compliance with mental health parity laws.
-These reports must include data on adverse determinations for behavioral health claims and analyses demonstrating consistent application of medical necessity criteria across behavioral and medical benefits.
-The legislation emphasizes that coverage for behavioral health, mental health, and substance use disorders must be as extensive as that for physical illnesses, and it empowers the Insurance Commissioner to enforce compliance through financial examinations of carriers.
-Notably, any changes made to this article in the 2025 Regular Session of the Legislature will take effect on July 1, 2026.
+Additionally, the bill requires the Insurance Commissioner and the Public Employees Insurance Agency to submit annual reports to the Joint Committee on Government and Finance starting June 1, 2021, detailing compliance with mental health parity laws.
+These reports must include data on adverse determinations for behavioral health claims and analyses demonstrating that treatment limitations are applied comparably across both behavioral and medical benefits.
+The bill also introduces new language stating that changes made in the 2025 Regular Session will take effect on July 1, 2026, and emphasizes the importance of maintaining consistent reimbursement rates for licensed mental health practitioners.
+Overall, the bill aims to enhance access to mental health care by ensuring equitable treatment and reimbursement practices across different types of health care services.

 Committee Substitute: 5-16-7, 33-15-4u, 33-16-3ff, 33-24-7u, 33-25-8r, 33-25A-8u